sinclairzx81/typebox/readme.md

 ## TypeCheck

 TypeBox targets JSON Schema Draft 6 and is built and tested against the Ajv JSON Schema validator for standards compliance.
-TypeBox also includes an optional built-in TypeCompiler that can offer improved compilation and validation performance specifically for TypeBox types only.
+TypeBox also includes an optional built-in TypeCompiler that can provide improved compilation and validation performance specifically for TypeBox types only.

 The following sections detail using these validators.